-Why was I told I should have private health insurance?
+Billing for injuries sustained during training are not always reimbursed by the health fee.
+WHY?
 Do I have to receive my health care at Hall Health??

-UW students who pay the quarterly Services & Activities Fee along with their tuition receive some services at Hall Health Primary Care Center (HHPCC), the student health center on Campus.
+UW-Seattle students who pay the quarterly Services & Activities Fee along with their tuition receive some services at Hall Health Center, the student health center on the Seattle Campus.
 These include consulting nurse visits, reproductive health counseling, access to a wellness resource center, limited crisis intervention counseling, and one visit per quarter for acute illness/injury (excludes routine physicals and annual women's exams).